Sterc/modxbughunt/README.md

 - Then you need a fork of MODX Revolution.
 Go [here](https://github.com/modxcms/revolution) and click 'Fork' on the top-right.

 ## 3. Signed MODX Contributors License Agreement
-You formally need to sign a Contributors License Agreement before contributing.
-But, since a lot of people are attending the MODX Bug Hunt, this might take a while before it is approved.
-Therefore, just get on with coding and testing!
-[CLA docs on modx.com](https://docs.modx.com/community/contribute/becoming-a-contributor).
+You need to sign a Contributors License Agreement before contributing code.
+If you haven't signed it before, [sign it here](https://develop.modx.com/contribute/cla/).

 ## 4. Setting up MODX files from a Git repository
 First, clone your Fork on your local machine, into the directory which will be your webroot.